Mortgage Basics #Real Estate

 How do bond yields affect mortgage rates?

-Bond yields can change direction based on market sentiment and economic factors like inflation and employment rates.
-While this won’t change your rate if you’re already locked into a 5-year term, it may change the current interest rates offered on 5-year fixed mortgages.
+The 5-year fixed mortgage rates in Canada follow 5-year Canadian bond yields plus a spread set by the banks.
+Bond yields can change direction based on market sentiment and economic factors like inflation and employment.
+While this won’t change your rate if you’re already locked into a 5-year fixed rate, it can change interest rates for new 5-year fixed mortgages.
+Simply put, mortgage rates follow the direction of bond yields, with an additional 1 to 2% spread to cover the lender’s risk premium and funding costs.

 How are Government of Canada Bonds issued?